PS Placeable 2K build guide

 Spacer to hold the ribbon in place

 The ribbon cable needs pressure to hold it in place.
 We accomplish this in two ways.
 A spacer and a peg inside the base of the Placeable shell.
-You can also leave the thumb stick in if you would like to.
-Either way will work.
 The spacer lines up with the exact spot the thumb stick would be.
+This lets users set aside the thumb stick and or helps users who no longer have a thumb stick.

 Place the board back in the shell

-Slide the PSP board into the shell. make sure you lift the disk drive power and read cables up. then press the board into place we will not be screwing the board in place.
-You can but the small plastic part that the screw threads to is easy to break.
+Slide the PSP board into the shell. make sure you lift the disk drive power and read cables up. then press the board into place we will be screwing the board down using a small black screw we removed from the bottom corner.

 Place the bracket over the PCB before connecting the last ribbon cable.